keng9365/2nd-database/README.md

-Download folder projct name "PtoNMUsic" form link : https://drive.google.com/drive/folders/1Ff00u_oWKz97EbsBFzho7sq9RaoQNv0m?usp=sharing
+1. Download project file name "PtoNMusic.zip"
-You can open project in netbeans and import libralies
+2. Open project in netbeans

-#Import database
-1. Use MySQL Server version 5.7.25 or 8.0.15
+3. Import libraries if program error
-2. Create database name is "PtoNMusic"
+4. Create new database name "PtoNMusic"
-3. Import MySQL Script.sql to database
+5. Import database form "MySQL Script.sql"

-#Application
-1. Copy java file to java project
+If your database settings do not match You can follow this list
-	- You can change the connection settings in the file connect.java
+1. change the connection settings in the file connect.java
 	- The default settings in the file are user = "root", password = "12345678",